Blockchains/badger-docs/Assistant.md

 - Updated market data reports need to be pushed to the CpiMedianOracle and MarketMedianOracle.
 - Rebase needs to be called on the Orchestrator.

-The flow of actions looks like this.
+The flow of actions within the system looks like this.
 The 'person' components represent off-chain actions.
+First, updated data is pushed to the oracles.
+Then, the rebase can occur.
 ![Action flow](/images/digg-system.png)

 ## How do we know when to rebase?